-As chairman of Memorial Sloan Kettering’s Graduate Medical Education Committee, I help oversee the education of medical students, residents, and fellows who train at Memorial Sloan Kettering so we can maintain excellence in our teaching programs.
-Because of my commitment to education, Governor David Paterson appointed me to Chair the New York State Council on Graduate Medical Education (COGME).
+For more than 20 years I served as Chair of Memorial Sloan Kettering’s Graduate Medical Education Committee.
+I now serve as Chair Emeritus and in this role I help oversee the education of medical students, residents, and fellows who train at MSK.
+An important committee goal is to maintain excellence in our teaching programs.
+Because of my commitment to education, former New York State Governor David Paterson appointed me to chair the New York State Council on Graduate Medical Education (COGME) and I continue in that role.

 - Clinical Expertise: Psychiatric Problems Associated with Breast Cancer and Women at High Genetic Risk